GINGER (GINGER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GINGER Historical Price

-According to the latest data gathered on GINGER live price page, the current price of GINGER is 0.0000063USD.
-The circulating supply of GINGER(GINGER) is 824.00M GINGER , giving it a market capitalization of $5.19K.
+According to the latest data gathered on GINGER live price page, the current price of GINGER is 0USD.
+The circulating supply of GINGER(GINGER) is 823.99M GINGER , giving it a market capitalization of $5.76K.

 - 24-hour0.00%$ --$ --$ --